-8.2.4 University Reports are possible when a) a Disclosure of Sexualized Violence is made by a Third Party with direct information or b) a Survivor/Victim decides not to Disclose or Report formally.
-The University will assess the Disclosure to identify any significant threat to the health and safety of Community Members.
+University Reports are possible when a) a Disclosure of Sexualized Violence is made by a Third Party with direct and / or specific information regarding an incident of sexualized violence or b) a Survivor/Victim decides not to Disclose or Report formally.
+The University will assess the Disclosure in accordance with its legal obligations and with best practices in risk assessment to identify any significant threat to the health and safety of

+Community Members.
 The University will determine how best to proceed in accordance with its legal obligations, including any relevant Collective Agreements.